agutiernc/nyc-citi-bike-insights/README.md

 Detailed instructions and necessary files for this step can be found in the [dbt_dlt_transformations directory](./dbt_dlt_transformations/).

-Great!
-Let's add the final step to deploy the pipelines with GitHub Actions using dlt.
-Here's how you can structure it in the README:

 ### Step 8: Deploy Pipelines with GitHub Actions using dlt

 In this step, we'll use dlt to deploy our pipelines with GitHub Actions, enabling automated execution every quarter of the year.